BerkeKck/optimum/README.md

 # optimum
  Optimum is an app that I developed with flutter.
-I used https://openweathermap.org/ API to fetch weatherData, Optimum, brings different outfits depending on weatherCondition.
+I used https://openweathermap.org/ API to fetch weatherData, Optimum, generates different outfits depending on weatherCondition and shows you different outfit ideas and accesories for your location's weather.

 ![image](https://github.com/BerkeKck/optimum/assets/84639060/1fed0c61-c223-420a-8ff8-54dabc84b398)